 In Alberta, most oil and gas workers are required to complete an H2S Alive course.
-Other industries where workers are exposed to H2S (hydrogen sulphide) encourage their employees to complete the training for their safety and protection.
+Other industries – where workers are exposed to H2S – encourage their employees to complete the training for their safety and protection.

-Hydrogen sulphide is a colourless gas that is very poisonous, flammable, explosive, and corrosive.
-It is absorbed by the lungs and poses a very serious health risk.
+This poisonous gas is both explosive and corrosive.
+Moreover, It is absorbed by the lungs and poses a very serious health risk.

 Some industries and environments where workers can be exposed to H2S include: